 myCeil, and perhaps also for

-#2 Updated by John Abbott almost 2 years ago
+#2 Updated by John Abbott about 2 years ago

 - Status changed from New to In Progress

 - Assignee set to John Abbott

 - % Done changed from 0 to 10

 The point is that the candidate value for floor should really be floor of primary component plus a very small epsilon.

 Perhaps look at the impl of